Screening $p$-Hackers: Dissemination Noise as Bait: Introduction

 \subsection{Alternative Solutions to $p$-Hacking}

 As already mentioned, the most common proposal to remedy $p$-hacking is pre-registration.
-This requires researchers to detail the analysis that they plan to carry out, before actually starting to analyze the data.
-One promising policy for journal publications is so-called ``registered reports,'' whereby a paper is evaluated for publication based on the question it seeks to answer, and the methods it plans to use, before any results are obtained.\footnote{Registered reports are used, for example, by Nature Human Behaviour.} Pre-registration is a very good idea in many scientific areas, but it is of limited use for observational studies, which are ubiquitous in the social sciences.
+While it is a very good idea in many scientific areas, it is of limited use for observational studies, which are ubiquitous in the social sciences.
 Not only does it preclude useful exploratory work, it is also impossible to audit or enforce because publicly available data can be privately accessed by a researcher before pre-registration.

-A second solution is to change statistical conventions to make $p$-hacking more difficult.
-An extreme example is banning the use of statistical inference altogether \citep{woolston2015psychology}, arguably a case of throwing out the baby with the bath water.
-A less drastic proposal is contained in the collective manuscript \citet{benjamin2018redefine}, which proposes to redefine the $p$-value threshold for statistical significance by an order of magnitude --- from 5\% to 0.5\%.
+A second solution is to change statistical conventions and make $p$-hacking more difficult.
+An extreme example is banning the use of statistical inference altogether \citep{woolston2015psychology}.
+A less drastic idea is contained in \citet{benjamin2018redefine}, which proposes to lower the $p$-value threshold for statistical significance by an order of magnitude --- from 5\% to 0.5\%.
 Of course this makes $p$-hacking harder, but a $p$-hacker armed with a sufficiently ``wide'' dataset and cheap enough computation power can discover spurious correlations that satisfy any significance threshold.
-We address this idea within our model (see Proposition~\ref{prop:optimal_threshold} in Section~\ref{sec:pvaluethresholds}) and argue that our proposed use of dissemination noise is largely complementary to requiring more demanding statistical significance.
+We address this idea within our model and argue that our proposed use of dissemination noise is largely complementary to requiring more demanding statistical significance.